w3slley/origami/README.md

 Creator: Weslley Victor (wvict)

 # Install
-If you want to take a look into the web application, proceed as follow:
+If you want to take a look into the web application, proceed as follows:

 ##### Make sure you have LAMP (or WAMP) installed on your local machine.
 ##### Clone this repository inside /var/www/ (or /xampp/htdocs on windows).